openehr4j/openehr-rm-4j/README.md

 ### Gradle

-The GitHub access token should be registered in the global Gradle properties, e.g.:
+For Gradle, the GitHub username and access token should be added to the global Gradle properties.

 `~/.gradle/gradle.properties`: